Skip to content

 2. Clone the Repository

-Open your terminal, navigate to your desired workspace directory, and clone the web dashboard repository:
+Open your terminal and clone the web dashboard repository:

 Terminal window